-The below organizations offer services to asylum-seekers and refugees who are survivors of human trafficking.
+The following organizations offer services to asylum seekers and refugees who are survivors of human trafficking.

 CoMensha is the national Coordination Center against Human Trafficking.
 They are committed to defend the interests and rights of survivors of human trafficking in the Netherlands and those who may be at risk of human trafficking, as well as survivors of sexual exploitation, labour exploitation, criminal exploitation and forced organ removal.

 FairWork assists survivors of modern slavery and human trafficking in the Netherlands.
 FairWork offers assistance in situations where employees are exploited by their boss, employees are forced to do dangerous work, employees are forced to hand in their passports, employees do not get paid sufficiently, or do not receive any salary at all.